a-carson/sr_indie_rnn/docs/index.markdown

   </tbody>
 </table>
 <p style="font-size: 0.75em">
-*here the APDL method produces unwanted artefacts 48kHz, as noted in the paper.
+*here the APDL method produces unwanted artefacts at 48kHz, as noted in the paper.
 This audio clip was specifically chosen to demonstrate these artefacts.
 </p>
 <br>